Water & Sewer

 The information below addresses what action you, the homeowner, can take to help protect your home from flooding damage and how the City is working to ensure the storm and sanitary sewers systems collect and transport water they way they were designed to operate.

-Action you can take?There are measures you can take that may help prevent flooding and water damage to your basement.
+What Action Can You Take?There are measures you can take that may help prevent flooding and water damage to your basement.
 While not a guarantee against future flooding, these ideas may help in the event of substantial rainstorms.

 In contrast, a storm sewer provides transportation for surface generated waters.
 Sources that feed a storm sewer are street drains and inlets, drainage from home gutters and downspouts, home foundation drain tiles, or home sump pumps.
 Water that flows through the storm sewer system does not go for treatment.
 Rather, it is transported via the storm sewer system to a natural body of water where it is discharged.